Cost of living · Reno, Nevada · 2026

 How much does housing cost in Reno?

 A 2-bedroom apartment in Reno costs approximately $1,870 per month based on HUD Fair Market Rent data.
-Housing makes up about 20% of the total monthly budget.
+At about 40% of the monthly needs budget, housing is the largest cost category here.

 Is Reno more expensive than the national average?